MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-F-Competitive-Bidding-Certain-Durable-Medical-Equipment-Prosthetics-Orthotics-Supplies-DMEPOS/section-414.402.md

 (iv) Other DME (capped rental items), as specified in § 414.229.

-(2) Supplies necessary for the effective use of DME other than inhalation drugs.
+(2) Supplies necessary for the effective use of DME other than inhalation and infusion drugs.

 (3) Enteral nutrients, equipment, and supplies.